JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 9.2.1 - 16 Jul 2025
+    * Added setting for whether or not to process unparsable websocket messages
+    * Fixed issue causing duplicate subscriptions and data in the TradeTracker and KlineTracker when websocket connection was reconnected

 * Version 9.2.0 - 14 Jul 2025
     * Added support for sending byte data on websocket
     * Added support for handling both string and byte data with different IMessageAccessor types